apache/cassandra-java-driver/CONTRIBUTING.md

 different families of tests into separate child classes.
 For example, `CqlRequestHandlerTestBase`, `CqlRequestHandlerRetryTest`, `CqlRequestHandlerSpeculativeExecutionTest`...

+Unit tests live in their respective production code's module.
+They should be fast and not start any external process.
+They usually target one specific component and mock the rest of the driver context.

+Integration tests live in the aptly-named `integration-tests` module.
+They exercise the whole driver stack against an external process -- either simulated with [Simulacron](https://github.com/datastax/simulacron), or a live Cassandra cluster run with [CCM](https://github.com/pcmanus/ccm) (the `ccm` executable must be in the path).
+They are classified into categories that determine how they will be run during the build:

+* `@Category(ParallelizableTests.class)`: for tests that use Simulacron or `CcmRule`.
+They will be run in parallel.
+* No annotation: for tests that use `CustomCcmRule`.
+They will be run one after the other.
+* `@Category(IsolatedTests.class)`: for tests that require specific environment tweaks, typically system properties that need to be set before initialization.
+They will be run one after the other, each in their its JVM fork.

+## Running the tests

+#### Unit tests

+    mvn clean test

+This currently takes about 30 seconds.
+The goal is to keep it within a couple of minutes (it runs for each commit if you enable the pre-commit hook -- see below).

+#### Integration tests

+    mvn clean verify

+This currently takes about 9 minutes.
+We don't have a hard limit, but ideally it should stay within 30 minutes to 1 hour.

 ## License headers

 The build will fail if some license headers are missing.
 To update all files from the command line,